nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisite: The client list contains a client named `John Doe` and is represented by the first entry in the client list.
     1. Test case: `edit 1 n/John Doe`

-        Expected: The application displays a message to indicate that no changes were found in any of the edited field.
+        Expected: The application displays a message to indicate that no changes were found in any of the fields.

 ### Delete Client